 General Surgery, North Shore University Hospital, Manhasset, NY

-Limb Lengthenng and Deformity Correction, Maryland Center for Limb Lengthening & Reconstruction, Baltimore, MD (currently known as the International Center for Limb Lengthening, Robin Institute, Sinai Hospital, Batimore, MD)
+Limb Lengthening and Deformity Correction, Maryland Center for Limb Lengthening & Reconstruction, Baltimore, MD (currently known as the International Center for Limb Lengthening, Robin Institute, Sinai Hospital, Baltimore, MD)

 AO/ASIF Orthopaedic Trauma, University of Bern, Bern, Switzerland